skupperproject/skupper-example-http-load-balancing/README.md

 ## Step 12: Review the client logs

-The client pods contain logs showing which server reponded to requests.
+The client pods contain logs showing which server responded to requests.
 Use the `kubectl logs` command to inspect these logs and see how the traffic was balanced.